GPS-synchronized products require you to install a view-of-the-sky antenna.

 CDMA-based network time servers acquire a UTC time sync from signals broadcast from a CDMA base station signal broadcasts.
 CDMA service in the United States is currently provided by T-Mobile (via Sprint merger) and Verizon.
-The Verizon signal is acquired via the North American Cellular (NAC) channel set (Verizon) or the North American PCS (NAP) channel set.
+The Verizon signal is acquired via the North American Cellular (NAC) channel set and Sprint via the North American PCS (NAP) channel set.
 If a CDMA base station is operational for phone service or M2M communications, it will broadcast the time and sync signals required by EndRun's CDMA network time servers.
 The factory default channel set today is NAP due to the anticipated longevity advantage of Sprint's CDMA network .